coodoo/xstate-examples/README.md

 PRs welcomed and feel free to open issues for any bugs or question you might have.

+All these examples are built with the help from [stateskit.com](https://stateskit.com)'s visual statechart editor, don't forget to try it out 😎

 ## Core features of each example

 ### `crud-v1-services`